 There are many pupils who have additional needs or whose living arrangements may mean that they are more vulnerable to harm, for example pupils with special educational needs, disabled pupils, pupils in public care or privately fostered pupils.
-It is essential that the School knows who shares parental
+It is essential that the School knows who shares parental responsibility for pupils and has effective relationships with partner agencies in relation to these pupils (for example, Virtual School for Children in Care).

 The School will ensure that staff have sufficient knowledge and guidance so that they are aware of the additional challenges faced by these pupils and the impact of their additional vulnerabilities.
-These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a pupil's disability without further exploration; no single point of contact for the School as a pupil has a number of care-givers and involved professionals; assumptions that state approved care-givers are providing safe care for the pupil; communication needs of a pupil which can lead to over reliance on parental accounts and interpretations.
+These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to a pupil's disability without further exploration; no single point of contact for the School as the pupil has a number of care-givers and involved professionals; assumptions that state approved care-givers are providing safe care for the pupil and the communication needs of a pupil, which can lead to over reliance on parental accounts and interpretations.